ipfabric/docs/docs/IP_Fabric_API/retrieving_configurations.md

 ---
-description: This tech note describes how you can retrieve configuration files from IP Fabric’s configuration management capability, to be consumed outside the platform.
+description: This page describes how you can retrieve configuration files from IP Fabric's configuration management capability to be consumed outside the platform.
 ---

 # Retrieving Configurations

-This tech note describes how you can retrieve configuration files from IP Fabric’s configuration management capability, to be consumed outside the platform.
+This page describes how you can retrieve configuration files from IP Fabric's configuration management capability to be consumed outside the platform.

 Do this in two stages: